What is a Green Team?

 - Identify co-workers who would be interested in working on greening your area.

-- Contact Lydia Vandenbergh to set up an orientation meeting or sign up for any of the monthly sessions available through Adobe Connect or in person.
+- Contact Lydia Vandenbergh to set up an orientation meeting or sign up for any of the monthly Orientation sessions available through the Learning Resource Network.

 - Obtain a Letter of Support from the Leadership in your office